lucasrodes/whatstk/docs/source/getting_started/library-available-chats.rst

 =======================

 For the purpose of showcasing code examples and benchmarking different implementations, we have created a pool of chats, hosted in the `official repository page <https://github.com/lucasrodes/whatstk/tree/master/chats>`_.
+If you want to test the library with one of your own tests, check the :ref:`code examples <Code examples>`.

 The chats are available via their corresponding URLs, which are listed in source code :mod:`whatstk.data`.